-- 1. The Group level callout is carried out or supervised by a Dispatch Officer (DO) selected by the ASRC IC.
-Since the DO's duties ideally involve radio communications, the ASRC IC will often appoint an amateur radio operator (ham) to be DO. - 2.
-If an Overhead Team is appropriate, as for most requests for assistance with a managing a lost person search, the ASRC IC appoints an Overhead Team Leader who selects the members of his Team and departs for the incident area.
+The Group level callout is carried out or supervised by a Dispatch Officer (DO) 1. selected by the ASRO IC.
+Since the DO's duties ideally involve radio communications, the ASRC IC will often appoint an amateur radio operator (ham) Dralk to wheeler about this to be DO.

+- 2. If an Overhead Team is appropriate, as for most requests for assistance with a managing a lost person search, the ASRC IC appoints an Overhead Team Leader who selects the members of his Team and departs for the incident area.
 (As soon as the Overhead Team reaches the area, the Overhead Team Leader will become the new ASRC IC.) - 3.
-If a Quick Response Team (QR Team) is appropriate, the ASRC IC appoints a Quick Response Team Leader (QR Team Leader) and the QR Team Leader assembles his QR Team.
-When dispatching an Overhead Team or QR Team, the ASRC IC will generally send the team from the Group which can get a qualified team to the scene first.
-Depending on Group capabilities and air transportation arrangements, this may or may not be the Group closest to the scene.
-Since the AO generally appoints and ASRC IC from the Group which will provide the QR Team or Overhead Team, the ASRC IC ususally dispatching a team from his own Group.
-(Having an ASRC IC and QR Team from different Groups causes communication and coordination difficulties, and is to be avoided unless there are overriding reasons for it.) - 4.
-If a Conference-wide callout is appropriate, the ASRC IC alerts DO's in all ASRC Groups, which then follow their own mobilization procedures.
-As a general principle, the ASRC IC should keep some ASRC resources in reserve, should there be a subsequent request for ASRC assistance for a second mission, especially if the callout is for an operation outside the ASRC's usual area of operations. - 5.
-Other types of response are possible, and it is up to the ASRC AO and ASRC IC to formulate appropriate plans. - 6.
+If a Quick Response Team (QR Team) is appropriate, the ASRC IC appoints a Quick Response Team Leader (QR Team Leader) and the QR Team Leader assembles his OR Team.
+When dispatching an Overhead Team or OR Team, the ASRC IC will Ecs stylke keyw infirst.
+Depending on Group capabilities and air transportation arrangements, this tosk force, defending or may not be the Group closest to the scene Since th and ASRC IC from the Group which will provide the QR Team or Overhead Team, the ASRC IC ususally dispatching a team from his own Group.
+(Having an ASRC IC and QR Team from different Groups causes communication and coordination difficulties, and is to be avoided unless there are overriding reasons for it.). - or AO - If a Conference-wide callout is appropriate, the ASRC IC/alerts DO's in all ASRC 4.
+Groups, which then follow their own mobilization procedures.
+As a general principle, the ASRC IC should keep some ASRC resources in reserve, should there be a subsequent request for ASRC assistance for a second mission, especially if the callout is for an operation outside the ASRC's usual area of operations.
+When other groups or sive on the scene, the lower of their response should report to the ASRC IC - Other types of response are possible, and it is up to the ASRC AO and ASRC IC to 5. formulate appropriate plans. - 6.
 Although the ASRC IC may appoint himself Overhead Team Leader, an interim ASRC IC will be appointed to serve while the Overhead Team Leader is traveling.
 It is also possible for the ASRC IC to appoint himself QR Team Leader; however, even a simple rescue may escalate into a difficult situation lasting many hours and requiring major management decisions.
 Therefore, the ASRC IC will very rarely travel to the scene or go into the field without appointing an interim ASRC IC, because in a car, on a plane, or up the mountain he is isolated from his lines of communication and command.